 Finally, Father Pasley is a Knight Commander of the Equestrian Order of the Holy Sepulchre of Jerusalem and a 4th Degree Knight of Columbus.
-Father Pasley will teach a breakout session on “Singing the Mass” for clergy and seminarians and also will offer a breakout session on “Working with your Director of Music”.

-William Riccio joins us again on staff for Colloquium XXIX as Master of Ceremonies during the week.
+William Riccio joins us again on staff for Colloquium 2020 as Master of Ceremonies during the week.
 His extensive experience with both forms of the Roman Rite have made his assistance invaluable to the CMAA.
 Bill will work with celebrants and servers to assure the seamless coordination of all our liturgies.
 Many participants have gained valuable experience and knowledge about serving at both Extraordinary and Ordinary Form Masses in past years by serving with Bill during our liturgies.
-We know this will again be true in 2019.
+We know this will again be true in 2020.